EXPLAINER: How Congress will count Electoral College votes

 After a teller reads the certificate from a state, any member can stand up and object to that state’s vote on any grounds.
 But the presiding officer will not hear the objection unless it is in writing and signed by both a member of the House and a member of the Senate.

-If there is such a joint request, then the joint session suspends and the House and Senate go into separate sessions to consider it.
+If there is such a request, then the joint session suspends and the House and Senate go into separate sessions to consider it for up to two hours.
 For the objection to be sustained, both chambers must agree to it by a simple majority vote.
-If they do not both agree, the original electoral votes are counted.
+If they do not both agree, the original electoral votes are counted with no changes.
+This process repeats each time there is an objection.

-The last time such an objection was considered was 2005, when Rep. Stephanie Tubbs Jones of Ohio and Sen. Barbara Boxer of California, both Democrats, objected to Ohio’s electoral votes by claiming there were voting irregularities.
-Both chambers debated the objection and rejected it.
-It was only the second time such a vote had occurred.
+Dozens of House Republicans and a smaller group of GOP senators are expected to object to the count from at least six swing states where Trump has alleged fraud, despite the consensus of nonpartisan election officials and even Trump’s former attorney general that there was none.
+None of the members have presented detailed evidence and few of them have called into question the elections of congressional lawmakers who won election on the same ballots.

+More than 100 House Republicans, led by Ohio Rep. Jim Jordan and Alabama Rep. Mo Brooks, have said they plan to object to the results from Arizona, Georgia, Michigan, Nevada, Pennsylvania and Wisconsin.

 WHAT IS PENCE’S ROLE?